Edmund Ronalds

-Dr Edmund Ronalds FCS FRSE (18 June 1819 – 9 September 1889) was an English academic and industrial chemist.
+Edmund Ronalds FCS FRSE (18 June 1819 – 9 September 1889) was an English academic and industrial chemist.
 He was co-author of a seminal series of books on chemical technology that helped begin university teaching of chemical applications for industry, and was a pioneer in the incorporation of advanced research into a manufacturing firm.

 Upbringing and family

 He was born on 18 June 1819 at 48 Canonbury Square in Islington.
 His father Edmund Sr was a London cheesemonger and the brother of inventor Sir Francis Ronalds and his mother Eliza Jemima was the daughter of Dr James Anderson, who ran a respected school in Hammersmith.
 For most of his childhood the family lived at Brixton Hill but they returned to Islington in 1839 and resided at the east end of Canonbury Place.

 He was the eldest of at least 12 children.
 Five of his siblings moved to New Zealand in the 1850s where his sisters married brothers of Harry Atkinson.
 Another sister spent her last years in Algiers.
 Two siblings married into Samuel Greg's cotton-spinning family.